 Biases in Intergroup Interactions

 Intergroup bias is a widely shown phenomenon in social psychological research; people (especially members of majority groups) tend to show a preference for the members of their own group (e.g., ethnic, gender, racial, ideological, age group).
 These biases are manifested in various ways, from attitudes (e.g., higher likelihood to have more favorable attitudes for ingroup members) to decision-making (e.g., biases to recruit ingroup members as employees) and behavioral interactions (e.g., greater physical proximity, eye contact and time dedicated when interacting with ingroup members).

 "We found that perception of time slows in cross-race interactions"

-My work contributes to this literature by focusing on perceptual and attributional biases in the domain of intergroup interactions, such as cross-race, cross-gender and inter-ideological interactions [link].
-Going beyond descriptions of the existing biases, my research aims to provide alternative explanations for mechanisms underlying those biases.
-For instance, in our work on time perception, we demonstrate a novel form of perceptual bias in which time perception is slowed as a result of intergroup anxiety [link1][link2].
-Currently, by using eye-tracking techniques, I examine with my collaborators the behavioral and physiological mechanisms underlying this time perception bias in intergroup interactions [OSF link].
-Also, in our ongoing work, we use an alternative
+My work contributes to this literature by focusing on perceptual and attributional biases in the domain of intergroup interactions, such as cross-race, cross-gender, and inter-ideological interactions [link].
+For instance, my colleagues and I demonstrate a novel form of perceptual bias in which time perception is slowed as a result of intergroup anxiety [link1][link2].
+In another study, we found that White people were slower to learn about trust-relevant information in cross-race (vs. same-race) interactions [link].